RGB-Only Reconstruction of Tabletop Scenes for Collision-Free Manipulator Control: EXPERIMENTAL RESULTS

 Finally, we test the full integrated system including perception and control.
 This experiment is an important step toward validating our approach's ability of content creation (that is, reconstructing a mesh of the scene from sensory input), as well as its ability to perform real-to-sim transfer.

-We randomly select 20 start and goal pairs at a fixed height above the table of Scene 1 and check whether the model predictive controller can generate a trajectory to attain that pose using the ground truth mesh for collision checking.
+We randomly select 20 start and goal pairs at a fixed height above the table of Scene~1 and check whether the model predictive controller can generate a trajectory to attain that pose using the ground truth mesh for collision checking.
 We then swap out the ground truth mesh collision checker with the methods discussed in the previous section and run the robot through the same set of poses.
-We use a buffer of 1~cm for all methods.
-The robot arm has 500 timesteps (one timestep costs 0.02s) between each start and goal pose to move.
-Tab.~\ref{tab:errorcomp2} summarizes quantitative evaluation of the various methods. ``Max penetration'' means the maximal distance that the robot arm collides into objects. ``goal reaching error'' refers to the Euclidean distance between the goal pose and the robot's final pose in the end of the planning. ``success rate'' refers to the rate that the robot moves to the goal pose under Euclidean distance less than 1~cm without collision.
-We observe our method to achieve higher accuracy, lower error, and higher success rate than the baselines.
+We use a buffer of 1~cm for all methods (i.e., during planning the robot is maintained at a distance of at least 1~cm from the objects).
+Between each start and goal pose, the robot arm executes 500 timesteps at a rate of 50~Hz.
+Tab.~\ref{tab:errorcomp2} summarizes quantitative evaluation of the various methods. ``Max penetration'' means the maximal distance that the robot arm collides into objects, ``goal reaching error'' refers to the Euclidean distance between the goal pose and the robot's final pose at the end of execution, and ``success rate'' refers to the percentage of runs for which the robot moves to within 1~cm of the goal pose without collision.
+Our method achieves higher accuracy, lower error, and higher success rate than the baselines.
 Fig.~\ref{fig:gripper} compares the ability of our method to achieve a target pose in clutter, to the result obtained with the COLMAP baseline.
-Because COLMAP's reconstruction is larger than the ground truth, the model predictive controller is unable to reach the target pose.
+Because COLMAP's reconstruction is conservative (larger than ground truth), the model predictive controller is unable to reach the target pose, even though it properly avoids collision.